mamaral/Essentials/README.md

 ### Rounded view with shadow

 It seems like in most of the apps I work on these days include a number of [UIView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/) designs that have both radiused corners, as well as a drop shadow.
-For example, I'm designing a sleek new profile page, and want to feature my user's avatar with a nice circular shape, that should be pretty simple, right?
+For example, let's say I'm designing a sleek new profile page, and want to feature my user's avatar with a nice circular shape, that should be pretty simple, right?
 I'll just set the `cornerRadius` and customize the shadow properties on my view's `layer`, throw it in my view controller, and we should be all set.

     self.imageView = [[UIImageView alloc] initWithImage:[UIImage imageNamed:@"avatar"]];
     self.imageView.layer.cornerRadius = kAvatarSize / 2.0;